zmoazeni/derp-archer/README.md

       - Forking 1 process per job (a la resque) is inefficient however it's efficient enough for DJ
       - Forking per job also avoids memory leaks that may arise from the app.
-The child will take any memory hits and then dies at the end of the job.
+The child will take any memory hits and then dies/releases memory at the end of the job.
       - (Potential feature: adding a sinatra/server route that lets you change the maximum number of children at runtime)